-(a) Upon receipt of notice or of knowledge that an employee has been injured, the employer has an obligation under the AWCA to provide that employee with reasonable and necessary medical treatment for the injury, and to pay temporary total disability compensation if the employee is unable to perform the employee's job, or any alternative work offered by the employer, for more than three (3) calendar days.
-No order from the Commission directing the employer to provide these benefits is required.

-(b) The first installment of temporary total disability compensation is due on the fifteenth day after the employer has notice of the injury.
+- (a) Upon receipt of notice or of knowledge that an employee has been injured, the employer has an obligation under the AWCA to provide that employee with reasonable and necessary medical treatment for the injury, and to pay temporary total disability compensation if the employee is unable to perform the employee's job, or any alternative work offered by the employer, for more than three (3) calendar days.
+No order from the Commission directing the employer to provide these benefits is required. - (b) The first installment of temporary total disability compensation is due on the fifteenth day after the employer has notice of the injury.
 By that date, all temporary total disability compensation then accrued shall be paid to the employee, and weekly installment payments shall be made thereafter, unless the employer controverts the employee's right to compensation as provided in 85A O.S. § 86 by timely filing a Commission prescribed CC-Form-2A Employer's Intent to Controvert Claim form with the Commission.
-To be timely, the employer must file the Employer's Intent to Controvert Claim CC-Form-2A within fifteen (15) days after notice of the injury, or by such later date as fixed by the Commission, in its discretion, upon the employer's written request for a filing extension filing of a CC-Form-2A Fextension Employer's Application and Authorization for Extension of Time to File CC-Form-2A form with the Commission.
+To be timely, the employer must file the CC-Form-2A within fifteen (15) days after notice of the injury, or by such later date as fixed by the Commission, in its discretion, upon the employer's filing of a CC-Form-2A-Extension Employer's Application and Authorization for Extension of Time to File CC-Form-2A form with the Commission.
 The request must be postmarked within the fifteen-day period after the employer has notice of the injury.
-The employer shall send a copy of the Employer's Intent to Controvert Claim CC-Form-2A to the employee and so certify on the form when filed.
+The employer shall send a copy of the CC-Form-2A to the employee and so certify on the form when filed.
 The employee may request a hearing before an Administrative Law Judge of the Commission no sooner than ten (10) days after filing a claim for compensation with the Commission as provided in 810:10-5-2.